 Tolstoy’s Kutuzov thus comes across as a kind of »Taoist sage« in charge of an army.

+And yet on closer reading one notices that Kutuzov in W&P is a highly confident and versatile speaker.
+At the a meeting with an unnamed Austrian general, his oral skills border on smugness:

+… he said with a pleasant elegance (s priatnym iziaschestvom) of expression and intonation that obliged one to listen to each deliberately spoken word.
+It was evident that Kutuzov himself listened with pleasure to his own voice. (i sam s udovol’stviem slushal sebia) (I.2.3)

-And yet on closer reading one notices that Kutuzov in W&P may avail himself of the conventional idiom of heroism, as he does in the letter to Prince Andrei’s father when Andrei is presumed dead:
+Crucially, Kutuzov is prepared to avail himself of the conventional idiom of heroism, as he does in the letter to Prince Andrei’s father when Andrei is presumed dead:

 »Your son,« wrote Kutuzov, »fell before my eyes, a standard in his hand and at the head of a regiment – he fell as a hero (pal geroem), worthy of his father and his Fatherland.« (II.1.7, cf. PSS XIII.569)